Mental Health Throughout The Year: How To Support Your Employees During Each Season

 The summer blues might make people feel irritable, restless or anxious.
 It also causes weight loss, insomnia and reduced appetite.
 Here are some things you can do to help:

-• Recognize that the summer blues exists and that it can be a challenge for people.
+• Recognise that the summer blues exists and that it can be a challenge for people.

-• Organize inclusive social activities to offset feelings of loneliness.
+• Organise inclusive social activities to offset feelings of loneliness.

 • Encourage people to get plenty of exercise, especially outside.
 Recommend that employees get at least fifteen minutes of sun on their arms and head each day for plenty of vitamin D.